Managing Corn Pests with Bt Corn

 Q: Have VIPs been used in corn?

-A: VIP events have been used successfully in cotton and have just been commercialized in corn
+A: VIP events have been used successfully for many years in cotton and now are available in corn (Table 1).

 Q: How many kinds of Bt corn are there?